-Label Description

-IP Address The destination IP Address

-Ping Size The payload size of the ICMP packet.
+Label Description IP Address The destination IP Address Ping Length The payload size of the ICMP packet.
 Values range from 8 to 1400 bytes.
+Ping Count The number of ICMP packets to be sent.
+Ping Interval The interval at which ICMP packets will be sent.